Henauxg/ghx_proc_gen/README.md

   let cube_mesh = meshes.add(Mesh::from(shape::Cube { size: CUBE_SIZE }));
   let white_mat = materials.add(Color::WHITE.into());
   let black_mat = materials.add(Color::BLACK.into());*
-  // We create our models asset.
-Here in a separate collection for the sake of simplicity.
-We could also declare them with our models. let mut models_assets = RulesModelsAssets::<PbrMesh>::new();
+  // We create our models asset here, in a separate collection for the sake of simplicity.
+  // (We could also declare them with our models) let mut models_assets = RulesModelsAssets::<PbrMesh>::new();
   models_assets.add_asset(0, PbrMesh {
           mesh: cube_mesh.clone(),